mmerabet42/Dyne/README.md

 # Dyne ?

-**Dyne** is a general purpose engine in which you can create window applications, 2D and 3D applications.
+**Dyne** is the biggest project i have made until now.
+It is supposed to be a general purpose engine, in which you can create window applications of any kind, and also 2D and 3D games most importantly.

+In the current version you can create any kind of applications with a minimum of abstraction, meaning that you dont have to do some low-level thing in order to work with the engine.

 # Why ?

-My first goal

-As i said the main goal was just to improve my C++ knownledge by creating a productive and decent user interface in which it would be simple to create an object and place it in a 3D environement and move it around, and create other objects, assign textures etc.

-But it got so interesting over time that i wanted to create a **real working game engine** that can be used to create any kind of game.
+Well, there was no specific goal except that it was just for learning and improving my current knowledge, until i reached a point that i wanted to make a real game engine that can be used to create any kind of game.

-Well, i am not planning to compete with Unity and Unreal Engine or other existing engines, of course it stays a 'personnal' and 'educative' project.

-But ... you know, i wanted to see how far **i could go**.
+I've used the Unity3D engine for a year and i really liked the way it abstracted things using GameObjects and Components, so once i learned OpenGL and GLFW i wanted to reimplement that system.

+I also heard about the ECS of Unity that uses data-oriented programming, which is really great and interesting for performance.
+So obviously, will come a point, were i will try to implement it.

 # Installation

-Dyne uses the GLFW, GLEW and OpenAL libraries, so you have to install them.
+Dyne currently compiles on Linux, will soon in Windows.
+It does on MacOs but nothing renders, i dont know why, so i will focus on Linux and Windows for now.

+Dyne requires some libraries in order to work:

+- GLEW (OpenGL loader)
+- GLFW (to create and manage windows)
+- OpenAL (to manage 3D sound)
+- sndfile (to open and read WAV files)

+So once you have the required libraries you can compile the Dyne library:

 ```bash
 $> make
 ```

-And that is all, it generated a 'libdn.a' file, which is the library.
+This command will generate the library we are looking for 'libdn.a', we will use it to compile our projects.

 ## Example

-Let's first start with an example code to see how simple it is to create a window and catch some events
+Let's first start with a simple example, that shows a window.

 ```C++